Wednesday 13 May 2020

 RTC 2

 A1.
-The traveller wanted to try out first road some other time though he had already decided to travel on second road.
+The traveller wanted to try out first road some other time though he had already decided to travel by second road.
+It suggests that the poet is in dilemma.
 He being unsure due to the uncertainty in life thought to try first road also if the second doesn't happen to be the right decision for him.

 A2.
 The traveller doubted his return to the first road as it seems quite unpractical and impossible to take a U turn in life and start afresh with some other choice.